istio/istio/tests/integration/README.md

 | WARNING: ```-p 1``` is required when running directly in the ```tests/integration/``` folder. |
 | --- |

-When running the tests against the Kubernetes environment, you will need to provide a K8s cluster to run the tests against.
+You will need to provide a K8s cluster to run the tests against.
 (See [here](https://github.com/istio/istio/blob/master/tests/integration/GKE.md)
 for info about how to set up a suitable GKE cluster.)
 You can specify the kube config file that should be used to use for connecting to the cluster, through